Whole House Repiping: Cost, Process & Signs You Need It

 How do I know if I need a full repipe or just a spot repair?

-If you have a single isolated leak with no history of recurring plumbing problems and your pipes are relatively young, a spot repair is likely sufficient at a cost of $200–$500.
+If you have a single isolated leak with no history of recurring plumbing problems and your pipes are relatively young, a spot repair is likely sufficient at a cost of $200 to $500.
 However, if you're experiencing multiple leaks in different locations, discolored water, consistently low pressure across the home, or your pipes are made of aging galvanized steel or polybutylene, whole house repiping is the smarter long-term investment.
 Repeated spot repairs on a failing system can easily cost more than a full repipe over just a few years.

 Does repiping a house add value?

 Yes, repiping can meaningfully improve your home's value and marketability.
 Buyers and home inspectors look closely at plumbing condition, and outdated or failing pipes are a major red flag that can kill a sale or force price reductions.
-A freshly repiped home with modern PEX or copper piping signals low maintenance risk, can lower homeowner's insurance complications (especially with polybutylene removal), and can be a direct selling point.
+A freshly repiped home with modern PEX or copper signals low maintenance risk, can lower homeowner's insurance complications (especially with polybutylene removal), and can be a direct selling point.
 The value added often offsets a significant portion of the project cost.

 Can I stay in my home during repiping?

-Is repiping covered by homeowners insurance?
+Is repiping covered by homeowners insurance in 2026?

 Find Trusted & Licensed Plumbers in Ohio